 Would you like to learn more about bringing coaching skills into your organization?
-Join us for a free webinar!
+Watch the On-demand event now!

 People lead best when they serve first, but how does that translate into day-to-day leadership practices?
 In this webinar, coaching expert Madeleine Homan Blanchard shares the four essential skills managers need if they are going to make the shift from being the boss—setting goals and evaluating performance—to being more of an effective coach-like manager.
 Leadership, learning, and talent development professionals will learn the four essential skills all managers need to master.

 - Listening to Learn—how to listen deeply and thoroughly without interrupting

 - Inquiring for Insight—how to ask open-ended questions that promote discovery